libAtoms/extxyz/README.md

 #### two dimensional array (matrix)

 sequence of one or more new style one dimensional arrays of the same length and type
-*   opens with \[, one or more new style one dimensional arrays separated by commas ',', ends with \]
+*   opens with \[, one or more new style one dimensional arrays separated by commas, ends with \]
 *   all contained one dimensional arrays in a single two dimensional array must have same number and primitive data type elements, and will be promoted to other possible types if necessary to parse entire array.
 E.g. a row of integers followed by a row of strings will be promoted to a 2-d string array.